CITY CENTRE PARKING

 EVENT PARK & RIDE SERVICE CITY CENTRE PARKING

-An official Event Park & Ride service will be available, from the Office of National Statistics in Newport, offering easy access from the M4 motorway.
+An official Event Park & Ride service is now available from the Office of National Statistics in Newport, offering easy access from the M4 motorway.

-Booking is one place per car and includes return transfer to/from the Office of National Statistics to the City Centre, less than a 5-minute walk from the race start/finish.
+The price is £7 per vehicle and includes return transfer to/from the Office of National Statistics to the City Centre (less than a 5-minute walk from the race start/finish) for all of the passengers in your vehicle.
 Disabled parking is available.
-The price is £7 per vehicle.

 Please note that after booking you will receive two confirmation emails – a payment receipt email and a parking pass email (with your number plate included).
 Please only print the parking pass email.